Board of Directors

 Represented Group to be Served for 14 months until her death in January, 2018

 Born in Chicago, Illinois, Marilyn moved to Georgia where she lived most of her adult life.
 She was an Associate Electrical Engineer for AT&T for nearly 20 years.
 After meeting and marrying Jim Coleman, she moved to Patagonia in 2001.
-Marilyn will be a voice for the group to be served by Family Health Care Amigos.
+Marilyn was a voice for the population being served by Family Health Care Amigos.